AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 ### Disaster Recovery

 Each of the soldiers in the network maintain their state in a database.
 In case of any unforeseen shutdown, they can come online by reading data from their storage medium.

+The database is a local redis instance, and a soldier must maintain it in order to be considered a benevolent actor.

 `The audits ...`